Probing variation of the fine-structure constant in runaway dilaton models using Strong Gravitational Lensing and Type Ia Supernovae: Introduction

-By the way, the dilaton runaway models and chameleon models have not been completely ruled out by the experiments that test violations on the weak equivalence principle \cite{Khoury,Brax,Mota,Martins:2017yxk}.
-Constraints on the dilaton Runaway Model by using Galaxy clusters measurements have proposed to probe a possible temporal variation in $\alpha$ (see the Ref.\cite{martins2015}).
-In \cite{holanda1}, for instance, it is introduced a method capable of probing a possible variation in $\alpha$ only by using Galaxy Cluster (GC) gas mass fraction measurements.
-Constraints obtained in $\gamma$ were $\gamma = 0.065 \pm 0.095$ ($1\sigma$ c.l.).
-By using the angular diameter distance of GC and luminosity distance of type Ia supernovae, a possible temporal variation in $\alpha$ was investigated, which obtained $\gamma = -0.037 \pm 0.0157$ at $1 \sigma$ c.l. \cite{holanda2}.
+Particularly, the low-energy string theory models predict the existence of a scalar field called dilaton, a spin-2 graviton scalar partner \cite{damour1,damour2,Martins:2017yxk}.
+In this scenario, the runaway of the dilaton towards strong coupling can lead to temporal variations of $\alpha$.
+However, the runaway dilaton and chameleon models have not been completely ruled out by the experiments that test violations on the weak equivalence principle \cite{Khoury,Brax,Mota,Martins:2017yxk}.
+Constraints on the Runaway Dilaton Model by using Galaxy clusters measurements have been proposed to probe a possible time variation in $\alpha$ (see the Ref.\cite{martins2015}).
+In \cite{holanda1}, for instance, is introduced a method capable of probing a possible time variation in $\alpha$ by using Galaxy Cluster (GC) gas mass fraction measurements only. { Constraints on $\Delta \alpha/\alpha$ achieved precision at the level $\sim 10^{-2}$ ($1\sigma$ c.l.).
+Using the angular diameter distance of GC and luminosity distance of type Ia supernovae, a possible temporal variation in $\alpha$ was also investigated, obtaining $\sim 10^{-2}$ at $1 \sigma$ c.l. \cite{holanda2}}.
 Several other tests capable of probing $\alpha$ with galaxy cluster data have been emerging since then (see, for example, \cite{holanda3,martinsgc} and references therein).

-In this work, by assuming a flat universe, it is discussed by the first time the role of the Strong Gravitational Lensing (SGL) on a possible temporal variation of the fine-structure constant.
-The proposed method is performed by using combined measurements of SGL systems and Type Ia Supernovae (SNe Ia).
-For that purpose, we use 95 pair of observations (SGL-SNe Ia) covering the redshift ranges $0.075\leq z_l \leq 0.722$ and $0.2551 \leq z_s \leq 2.2649$.
-These data shall be considered to put limits on the $\gamma$ parameter, that is, considering dilaton runaway models.
+In this work, by assuming a flat universe, it is discussed for the first time the Strong Gravitational Lensing (SGL) role on a possible temporal variation of the fine-structure constant.
+The proposed method is performed by using combined SGL systems and Type Ia Supernovae (SNe Ia).
+For that purpose, we use 92 pair of observations (SGL-SNe Ia) covering the redshift ranges $0.075\leq z_l \leq 0.722$ and $0.2551 \leq z_s \leq 2.2649$.
+These data shall be considered to limit the $\gamma$ parameter, that is, considering dilaton runaway models.
 The approach developed here offers new limits on the $\gamma$ parameter using observations in higher redshifts than those from galaxy clusters ($z\approx 1$).

-In the following, the work follows: in section II we shall describe the method developed to probe $\Delta \alpha /\alpha$ and other peculiarities; in section III we shall discuss the data used for the purpose, while in section IV discuss the analysis and discussions; and finally, in session V, the conclusions of this paper.
+{ This work is organized as follows: in section II we shall discuss the theoretical model used to describe $\Delta \alpha/\alpha$.
+In section III we describe the method developed to probe a time variation of $\alpha$.
+In section IV the data set to be used in our analyses, while section V shows the results.
+Finally, in session VI, the conclusions of this paper are presented.}